-\paragraph{Summary.} Regarding RQ1, while our review finds that the reasoning behaviors of LLMs are nuanced and diverse, we can discern significant trends: Slight alterations in the task context can markedly impair the models' reasoning, multi-step reasoning is often reduced to shortcut pattern matching, and scenarios that deviate from the training distribution pose substantial challenges for current models.
-In addition, fundamental conceptual errors have been identified that highlight the models' deficiency in understanding basic principles in logic, mathematics and causal reasoning, especially in counterfactual setups.
+\paragraph{Summary.} Regarding RQ1, our review suggests that the reasoning behaviors of LLMs are nuanced and diverse, yet a significant trend emerges: while current LLMs demonstrate proficiency in reasoning problems that align with their training distribution, they frequently encounter substantial conceptual difficulties in out-of-distribution scenarios.
+Notably, slight alterations in the task context can markedly impair the models' reasoning capabilities.
+Multi-step reasoning is often reduced to shortcut pattern matching, and fundamental conceptual errors highlight the models' deficiency in understanding basic principles of logic, mathematics, and causal reasoning, particularly in counterfactual setups.